 Until you look at these stocks closely, you don’t know whether there is potential.
-At Under the Radar Report we are doing exactly that.
-Peter has found a gold and a uranium producer that look to have the investment goods.
+At Under the Radar Report, we are doing exactly that.
+Peter has found a gold and a uranium producer that looks to have the investment goods.

 Why does mining matter?